Pathway Tools Installation Guide -- Linux and MacOS X (Intel only)

 ~/pathway-tools/pathway-tools

 This script may be copied into a location in your execution path for convenient use.
 For example, you could copy it into /usr/local/bin if you have that directory listed in your PATH environment variable.
-Then you could bring up Pathway tools by simply typing
+Then you could bring up Pathway Tools by typing:

 pathway-tools